Interplay between magnetic and superconducting fluctuations in the doped 2d Hubbard model: Conclusion

 \subsection{Acknowledgements}

-We thank M. Kitatani, J. Kune\v{s}, P. Pudleiner, and T. Ribic for very helpful and inspiring discussions and C. Watzenb\"ock for obtaining some of the D$\Gamma$A input.
+We thank J. Kune\v{s}, P. Pudleiner, and T. Ribic for very helpful and inspiring discussions and C. Watzenb\"ock for obtaining some of the D$\Gamma$A input.
 The help of the Vienna Scientific Cluster (VSC) Team, in particular of C. Blaas-Schenner, in optimizing the code is also greatly acknowledged.
 The present work was supported financially by European Research Council under the European Union's Seventh Framework Program (FP/2007-2013) through ERC Grant No. 306447 and the Austrian Science Fund (FWF) through SFB ViCoM F41 and project P 30997.
+G.L. acknowledges the starting grant of ShanghaiTech University, the Program for Professor of Special Appointment (Shanghai Eastern Scholar) and the support from the National Natural Science Foundation of China (Grant No. 11874263).
 Calculations have been done on the VSC.